 What is intimately connected with freedom of expression is the freedom of press.
-As a fact to be a journalist is regarded as one of the most dangerous and unhealthy professions in certain countries, such as Russia, Turkey, etc. By the way, as a journalist I am also a member of the international human rights NGO Reporters Without Borders.

-This chart shows the Press Freedom Index 2015 published by that organization:
+As a fact to be a journalist is regarded as one of the most dangerous and unhealthy professions in certain countries, such as Russia, Turkey, etc. By the way, my father is a journalist and a member of the Reporters Without Borders.
+This chart shows the Press Freedom Index 2015 made by the Reporters Without Borders:

-Examples: #1 Finland #2 Norway #3 Denmark #7 Austria #12 Germany #13 Czech Republic #14 Slovakia #15 Belgium #38 France #73 Italy #179 North Korea, #180 Eritrea
+#1 Finland

+#2 Norway

+#3 Denmark

+#7 Austria

+#12 Germany

+#13 Czech Republic

+#14 Slovakia (Compared to the global situation of journalists, Slovakia seems to rank quite high, congratulations!)

+#15 Belgium

+#38 France

+#179 North Korea,

+#180 Eritrea

 Even though Germany is ranking high in the international evaluation of freedom of speech, there have been some serious issues recently.
 In 2014 one activist has organized street rallies against the building of a mosque in Munich, Bavaria.
 What happened is that he was fined several €1000,- for "hate speech" and defamation.
-Dr. Aaron Rhodes, who is the president of FOREF, says, that would be the wrong way to go, because there is no human right which says we are not to be insulted.
+Dr. Aaron Rhodes, who is the president of FOREF, says, that would be the wrong way to go, because there is no human right not to be insulted.
 It is a human right to build a mosque just as it is a human right to criticize Islam, or any other religion.
 This is the meaning of freedom of speech.
 His Appeal ist that both freedom of religion and the freedom to criticize religion must be respected.
 As you see, political correctness is in fact very damaging to human rights and fundamental freedoms.
 Dr. Rhodes, who gained a lot of experience with fighting for human rights in Eastern Europe as he served as the head of the International Helsinki Federation, is currently writing his new book, titled Authentic Human Rights.
-There he quoted a colleague who stated: "They had plenty of PC in the CP (communist party)."
+There he quoted a colleague who stated: "They had plenty of PC in the CP."

 What is the fourth challenge of protecting HR?
 To prevent discrimination while societies are becoming more diverse as a result of immigration, refugees and other social changes.

-This is especially true in homogeneous societies like the Hungary, Slovakia, Czech Republic, Poland, etc. One major issue in European countries that is often debated is the question whether religious clothing such as the burqa, head scarves, or even religious symbols on necklaces should be banned in public.
-France, Switzerland and some other countries have already introduced a ban on wearing burqas.
+This is especially true in homogeneous societies like the Hungary, Slovakia, Czech Republic, Poland, etc. One major issue in European countries that is often debated is the question whether religious clothing such as the burga, head scarves, or even religious symbols on necklaces should be banned in public.
+France and Switzerland have already introduced a ban on wearing burqas.
 It is important to understand that from the viewpoint of fundamental rights, there is nothing offensive about the Islamic dress code concerning hijab (headscarf).
 Dr. Rhodes emphasized, "It is against human rights to ban the head scarf just as it is to force a woman to wear it."

 A fifth crucial challenge in the protection of HR is to uphold international human rights standards in the UN, under pressure from authoritarian states.
 Here we're talking about countries such as China, Russia, and the members of the OIC who all seek to weaken the system of human rights.
-Sadly, the efficiency of the UN Human Rights Council (HRC) has been paralyzed due to the fact that a large percentage of the council members represent countries that are notorious violators of human rights.
+Sadly, the efficiency of the UN Human Rights Council (HRC) has been paralyzed due to the fact that a large percentage of the council members represent countries that are notorious human rights.
 Let's take a look at the members of the UN HRC of this year.
 Do you see red highlighted countries?
 Among the members are rogue nations such as Saudi Arabia, the Russian Federation, China, Cuba or Algeria.
 Frankly speaking, this is madness.